mustafkamal/sketchup-structureline/README.md

 ## How to Contribute
+This extension is open‑source to encourage contributions from people of different backgrounds.
 There are various areas where you can contribute:

 ### Architecture
 - *[architecture_improvement_idea link]*